 The Large Ruminants we conduct worm egg counts on are cattle – both meat and dairy.
 As one may know, ruminants are cud-chewing animals.
 Due to the nature and size of their four-chambered stomachs, the types and quantities of worms differ between small and large ruminants.
 Consequently, the tests we offer also differ slightly.
 Info on our small ruminant tests can be found here.

 Worm egg counts (WEC) are an accurate method of checking the worm status of a mob/group or individual animals.
 The test provides an indication of the type and size of worm burdens present.
-This allows the horse owners to choose whether a drench is required.
-Furthermore they can minimize the use of drenches when they are not required.
+This allows the owners or managers to choose whether a drench is required.
+Furthermore they can minimise the use of drenches when they are not required.

 The test determines the number of eggs in a sample of faeces and is expressed as ‘eggs per gram’ (EPG) of faeces.
 For cattle the significant worm species our worm egg counts are able to detect include;

 Dawbuts offers a new diagnostic tool for cattle farmers, Mini-FLOTAC.
-Mini-FLOTAC is able to read down to 5 eggs per gram (EPG).
+Mini-FLOTAC has a Limit of Quantification (LOQ) to 5 eggs per gram (EPG).
 We offer Mini-FLOTAC for all our faecal egg count services.
 For more information please head to our page about Mini-FLOTAC.

 In this test, 15 samples will be divided into 3 pools with each pool representing 5 animals.
 The pooled test provides averages for worm burden in the herd however it does not provide information on parasite dynamics.
 Some information on worm distribution in the herd can be obtained using pooled samples, and is conducted at a lower cost than individual counts.